Peter V'landys

-V'landys grew up in Wollongong where he attended Keira Boys High School before graduating in 1984 from the University of Wollongong with a Bachelor of Commerce degree, majoring in accountancy.
-He is of Greek heritage from Kythira; the spelling "V'landys" is an alternative spelling of his original Greek surname "Vlandis", first used by one of his high school teachers.

-Racing administration
+Horse Racing administration

-V'landys became involved in racing administration in 1988 when he was appointed chief executive of the New South Wales (NSW) Harness Racing Club.
-Under his administration, the NSW Harness Racing Club established several commercial enterprises that provided it with the broadest revenue base of any racing club in Australia.

-During this period V'landys also played a role in negotiating the $1 billion privatisation of the NSW TAB and the restructuring of the racing industry's finances.

-In 2004 he was appointed chief executive and board member of Racing NSW.
-In this role V'landys also sits as a board member of several other NSW and Australian racing and wagering industry boards.

-Career

 Equine influenza outbreak

 In mid-2007, the racing industry was brought to a standstill as a result of an outbreak of equine influenza.
 New South Wales was the worst affected state with all racing cancelled and the movement of all horses prohibited indefinitely.

 V'landys assumed responsibility for the overall co-ordination of the industry's response to this crisis, and developed and implemented contingency plans to counter the effects of the outbreak, including negotiating a $235 million rescue package.

 He also lobbied NSW ministers for the provision of further financial assistance which resulted in the provision of a $7.5 million grants scheme and the establishment of a special mortgage deferment scheme and a further one-off grant to help promote the industry following the resumption of normal racing activities.

 World Youth Day negotiations

 Following the government's announcement that the World Youth Day 2008 would be held in Sydney and centred at Randwick Racecourse, V'landys coordinated the industry's planning for the use of the racecourse and the disruption which would be caused to the racing industry.
 This included negotiating a $40 million compensation package for the racing industry.